Four Years Ago

 “Sorry, man, I can’t imagine.”

-The conversation turned to the technical specifics of Garcia’s research proposal..
+He turned to the technical specifics of Garcia’s research proposal.

-Finally, Garcia leaned back and put his hands behind his head.
+Now in his happy zone, Garcia eagerly explained details and then leaned back and put his hands behind his head.
 “I always thought emotions detracted from science.
-Maybe my distress over my wife affected me when I wrote the grant proposal, just a blind stab into the unknown, but you know, I wasn’t even asking for a lot of money…”
+Maybe my distress over Pia was a hindrance when I wrote my grant proposal, just a blind stab into the unknown, but you know, I wasn’t even asking for a lot of money…”

-“Well, the NIH has a flat-lined budget,” Campbell observed.
-Frustrated scientists like Garcia were low-hanging fruit for more innovative private enterprises.“The NIH has to feed their own first.
-I think those crooks and cronies are a waste of my taxpayer dollars.”
+“Well, the NIH has a flat-lined budget.”
+Campbell did not add that frustrated scientists like Garcia were low-hanging fruit for more innovative private enterprises.“The NIH has to feed their own first.
+I think those crooks and cronies are a waste of my taxpayer dollars for sure.”

 Garcia made a face.
 “They certainly have managed to support Dietrich’s lab well for decades.”